paicontreras/hiragana-practice/extras/ruby-study-notes.md

 ```

 ##Blocks
 Blocks are not objects, but a way to create methods without a name.
-Can be combined with methods like .each and .times).
+Can be combined with methods like .each and .times.

 **for multiple lines**:
 ```